avalon60/OraTAPI/README.md

 irrespective of which section it belongs to.

 ### Command-line Tools
-Launching the command line tools, varies slightly depending on your target operating system.
-There are two tools that you will need to work with, `conn_mgr` and `ora_tapi`.
+In the preferred wheel/PyPI model, the command-line tools are installed as console scripts into the Python environment.
+There are two tools that you will need to work with most often, `conn_mgr` and `ora_tapi`.
 The latter of these will be used more frequently.

 In respect of the `conn_mgr` tool (see [Connection Manager](#connection-manager)), this is used to securely store database connections (credentials and DSNs).
 Such connections are named and can be used in conjunction with the `-c/--conn_name` option of the `ora_tapi` command.
 This is a secure alternative to specifying the `-u/--db_username`, `-p/--db_password` and `-d/--dsn` options.

-The following launcher commands are provided:
+The primary launch commands are:

-#### Windows:
-- ora_tapi.ps1
+- `ora_tapi`
-- conn_mgr.ps1
+- `conn_mgr`

-#### macOS / Linux:
-- ora_tapi.sh
+- `quick_config`
-- conn_mgr.sh
+- `profile_mgr`

-These are located in the `<OraTAPI-Home>/bin` directory.
+If you are running from a source checkout or extracted legacy install, equivalent wrapper scripts remain available under `bin/`.

-To get command line help, you can simply type something like:
+To get command line help, you can simply type:

 ```
-cd <OraTAPI-home>
-./bin/ora_tapi.sh -h
+ora_tapi -h

 usage: ora_tapi.py [-h] [-A APP_NAME] [-a TAPI_AUTHOR] [-c CONN_NAME] [-d DSN]
                    [--oracle-client-dir ORACLE_CLIENT_DIR] [-g STAGING_DIR]